glowbom/Glowbom/README.md

 **Glowbom** lets you make your own app without writing any code.
 You can talk to a virtual assistant who will help you customize your app, and then it will be ready to use.

-**Glowbom** allows you to easily build chatbots, quizzes, surveys, an online store, a choose your adventure app, and a website.
+You can easily build chatbots, quizzes, surveys, an online store, a choose your adventure app, and a website.
 You can also turn any existing website into a native mobile app.
 You may download generated **Flutter** code and build apps manually or build and deploy your applications automatically to both the **iOS** and **Android** app stores with **Codemagic**.

 ## Presets